compatibl/hackathon-quantminds-2023/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/compatibl/hackathon/pulls)
 ## Overview

-The theme of this inaugural QuantMinds Hackathon is Quantitative Finance AI.
+The theme of the inaugural QuantMinds-CompatibL Hackathon is Quantitative Finance AI.

 **QuantMinds conference pass is not required and participation is possible with or without coding.**